RefaelLasry/PoissonPointProcessEstimation/README.md

 ## Part 1: estimation of Poisson with Maximum Likelihood Estimation
 The MLE estimator for the Poisson distribution is quite simple - the mean.

 In part 1, we demonstrate generating random variables followed by the estimation.
-As
+As we can see that the estimated parameter is close to the same parameter that generates the observations.

-We can see that the estimated parameter is close to the same parameter that generates the observations.
+part 1 is at poissonmle.py

 ## Part 2: estimation of Poisson with Maximum Likelihood Estimation
 A powerful tool that one can use to obtain the MLE is autograd.
 Instead of asking what values get the maximum likelihood